This page shows you how to access cars going through Japanese auctions on a daily basis.

 STEP 1 FINDING YOUR CAR –

-Once car is sourced we arrange inspection in Japan and make sure it meets customers expectation/budget.
+Once car is sourced we arrange inspection in Japan and make sure it meets customers expectation/budget we will send you videos or pics.

 STEP 3 VEHICLE PURCHASE –

-This stage is were we require the 70% payment to complete the deal and prepare car for export from Japan.
+This stage is were we require the 70% payment to complete the deal and prepare car for export from Japan to UK or Other Destination.

 STEP 4 IMPORT ARRIVAL –

-Upon vehicle landing to UK we carry all HMRC Taxes and duty payments and have vehicle cleared through customs on your behalf.
+Upon vehicle landing to the UK we take care of all HMRC Taxes and duty payments and have vehicle cleared through customs on your behalf.

 STEP 5 COLLECTION –

-This is the best stage for the customer as we now prep the car at JM-Imports and get vehicle ready for customer collection.
+This is the best stage for the customer as we now prep the car at JM-Imports and get vehicle ready for customer collection with full UK Registration.

 Understanding the Japanese Auction Sheet